 The increase in shares of AIG Common Stock being authorized in connection with this Proposal is in connection with AIG's agreement in connection with the issuance of the Junior Subordinated Debentures and to provide the Board of Directors the ability to opportunistically raise capital, reduce debt and engage in other transactions the Board of Directors deems beneficial to AIG and its shareholders.
-AIG currently has no specific plans or understandings with respect to the issuance of any AIG Common Stock, except items for which AIG had previously reserved shares for issuance.
-Pursuant to the Series C Stock Purchase Agreement, subject to certain exceptions relating to existing obligations and employee benefit plans, any issuance of AIG Common Stock will require the approval of the Trust so long as the Trust owns the AIG Series C Preferred Stock and AIG Common Stock into which the AIG Series C Preferred Stock was originally convertible.
+AIG currently has no specific plans or understandings with respect to the issuance of any AIG Common Stock, except items for which AIG had previously reserved shares for issuance as follows: as of May 1, 2009, AIG has reserved for issuance 154,738,080 shares in connection with AIG's Equity Units, 53,801,766 shares in connection with the Warrants and 186,803,194 shares pursuant to AIG's employee benefit plans.
+Pursuant to the Series C Stock Purchase Agreement, subject to certain exceptions relating to existing obligations and employee benefit plans, any issuance of AIG Common Stock will require the approval of the Trust so long as the Trust owns the AIG Series C Preferred Stock and AIG Common Stock acquired upon conversion of the AIG Series C Preferred Stock that in the aggregate represents 50 percent or more of the AIG Common Stock into which the AIG Series C Preferred Stock was originally convertible.